GSSKB/IntelliCare_AI/RENDER_DEPLOYMENT.md

-# Deploying IntelliCare AI to Render
+# Deploying IntelliCare AI to Render (Free Tier)

-This guide will help you deploy both the frontend and backend services to Render.
+This guide will help you deploy both the frontend and backend services to Render using the **free tier**.

 ## Prerequisites